onomyprotocol/onomy/x/dao/spec/02_state_transitions.md

-The DAO delegates its staking coins (NOMs) from the treasury to validators proportionately based on the self-bonded amount of each validator with respect to the total self-bonded amount of all validators, in addition, if the validator commission rate more than "staking_max_commission_rate" param the validator will be excluded from the DAO staking.
-The DAO limits the delegation by the "staking_token_pool_rate" parameter.
-It means that "staking_token_pool_rate" of the total amount of DAO's staking coins (NOMs) won't be staked.
+The DAO delegates its staking coins (NOMs) from the treasury to validators proportionately based on the self-bonded amount of each validator with respect to the total self-bonded amount of all validators, in addition, if the validator commission rate more than "max_val_commission" param the validator will be excluded from the DAO staking.
+The DAO limits the delegation by the "pool_rate" parameter.
+It means that "pool_rate" of the total amount of DAO's staking coins (NOMs) won't be staked.

 ### Rebalance